Recurrent Urinary Tract Infections (UTI)

 Reduce your risk

-- Drink plenty of water a day, enough to maintain a pale, straw coloured urine
+- Drink plenty of water a day to maintain a pale, straw coloured urine

 - Urinate soon after intercourse

 Does cranberry, or drinking cranberry juice, help with urinary tract infections, or UTIs?